 The Outrigger Waikiki offers one of the best club lounges in Waikiki.
 Voyager 47 club lounge which is on the second floor of this beachfront hotel.

-Kahala Hotel & Resort
+9. Kahala Hotel & Resort

-The Kahala has always been rated one of Hawaii’s best hotels and although not strictly in Waikiki, it must be mentioned as it is a short ride away and such a nice choice!
-The hotel says that every president since Richard Nixon has stayed here plus a host of rock stars from the Rolling Stones to the Beach Boys, has stayed here.
+The Kahala has always been rated one of Hawaii’s best hotels, and although not strictly in Waikiki, it must be mentioned as it is a short ride away and such a nice choice!
+The hotel says that every president since Richard Nixon has stayed here, plus a host of rock stars from the Rolling Stones to the Beach Boys, has stayed here.

-The hotel is located in a quiet residential neighbourhood and has a grand lobby that hasn’t changed in years.
-Rates here start in the region of $500 but book via our luxury travel concierge for extra benefits.
+The hotel is located in a quiet residential neighborhood and has a grand lobby that hasn’t changed in years.
+Rates here start in the region of $500 USD but book via our luxury travel concierge for extra benefits.
 It is also worth looking out for fourth-night free type offers here out of the high season.

-The Four Seasons Resort Oahu at Ko Olina
+10. The Four Seasons Resort Oahu at Ko Olina

-The Four Seasons Resort Oahu at Ko Olina is not in Waikiki but being a short drive away (further than the Kahala from Waikiki but still driveable by rental car, taxi or uber), it is probably the best and most luxurious hotel choice on Oahu.
+The Four Seasons Resort Oahu at Ko Olina is not in Waikiki but being a short drive away (further than the Kahala from Waikiki but still driveable by rental car, taxi, or uber), it is probably the best and most luxurious hotel choice on Oahu.

-Stay here and you have the option of enjoying the best of Waikiki by taxi-ing or uber-ing into town, but you can also escape the crowds to the glorious and luxurious isolation of this Four Seasons hotel.
+Stay here, and you have the option of enjoying the best of Waikiki by taxi-ing or uber-ing into town, but you can also escape the crowds to the glorious and luxurious isolation of this Four Seasons hotel.

 This is probably the most convenient of all the Four Seasons hotels on the Hawaiian Islands.
-It is located on Oahu around a half hour drive from Honolulu airport (HNL) and you can fly direct into HNL from mainland USA and Canada.
+It is located on Oahu, around a half-hour drive from Honolulu Airport (HNL), and you can fly direct into HNL from mainland USA and Canada.

-I reviewed the best way to get deals and special offers at Four Seasons Resort Oahu at Ko Olina, Hawaii, the key is to book your next Four Seasons stay via our luxury travel concierge and we can give you FREE loyalty-style benefits, room upgrades and perks, at no extra cost.
+I reviewed the best way to get deals and special offers at Four Seasons Resort Oahu at Ko Olina, Hawaii.
+The key is to book your next Four Seasons stay via our luxury travel concierge, and we can give you free loyalty-style benefits, room upgrades, and perks, at no extra cost.

 Ko Olina, where the hotel is situated, is a 642-acre (260-hectare) resort community on Oahu’s leeward coast, alongside the Waianae mountain range.
-Home to Four Seasons Resort Oahu at Ko Olina, the sunny western shoreline offers some of the Hawaiian Islands’ most breathtaking scenery, featuring towering mountains, vast valleys, calm ocean waters and wide white beaches.
+Home to Four Seasons Resort Oahu at Ko Olina, the sunny western shoreline offers some of the Hawaiian Islands’ most breathtaking scenery, featuring towering mountains, vast valleys, calm ocean waters, and wide white beaches.

 With 370 rooms and 55 suites, this is the largest Four Seasons hotel in Hawaii.
-The thing that differentiates the Four Seasons Oahu at Ko Olina from the other Four Seasons resorts on the various Hawaiian islands is the fact that it is designed around a calm man-made lagoon beach.
+The thing that differentiates the Four Seasons Oahu at Ko Olina from the other Four Seasons resorts on the various Hawaiian islands is the fact that it is designed around a calm artificial lagoon beach.